 - Prison stay

-For example, the terrorist attacks of September 11, 2001 may have caused PTSD in some people who were involved, in people who saw the disaster, and in people who lost relatives and friends.
+For example, the terrorist attacks of September 11, 2001 may have caused PTSD in some people who were involved, who saw the disaster, or who lost relatives and friends.

 Veterans returning home from a war often have PTSD.

 The cause of PTSD is unknown.
 Psychological, genetic, physical, and social factors are involved.
 PTSD changes the body’s response to stress.
 It affects the stress hormones and chemicals that carry information between the nerves (neurotransmitters).

 It is not known why traumatic events cause PTSD in some people but not others.
 Having a history of trauma may increase your risk for getting PTSD after a recent traumatic event.

 Symptoms of PTSD fall into three main categories:

 1. “Reliving” the event, which disturbs day-to-day activity